peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Deprecated.</b> Renamed to ToEDecimal.

-Converts this rational number to a decimal number.
+Converts this rational number to an arbitrary-precision decimal number.

 <b>Return Value:</b>